linuxmint/cinnamon-spices-themes/Aune/README.md

 ## Aune

-Version: 11.1.2026
+Version: 1.3

 Theme supports cinnamon.

 Aune is a transparent theme.
-The color has been changed from black to slightly brown.
+The color has been changed from black to a slightly brown.
 A 3px gap has been added between the panel and the menu.
-The menu is also off the edge.
-Works beautifully on the left edge and at the top.
-The panel on the right and bottom is attached to the edge, but I'll think about that later.
+Rounded corners.
+The text brightens slightly when hovered over.

-The transparency may be too high on some monitors.
-I have tested colors on three different monitor manufacturers (HP, Samsung, Aoc).
-It is a little different on all of them.
-The goal has been to get the color and transparency so that it works with different background images.
+The goal is to make transparency work well with different background images.
+Currently, a light background image works better.

 The theme is named after my grandmother.